rolandyuwy/tp/docs/DeveloperGuide.md

 **Use case: Delete a food item (UC02)**

-**Preconditions: The food item to be deleted is in the system.**
+**Precondition: The food item to be deleted is in the system.**

 **Guarantees: The food item is deleted from the system.**

 **MSS**

 1. User requests to <ins>list food items (UC03, UC04)</ins>.
-2. System shows a list of food items.
+2. SimplyKitchen displays the list of food items.
-3. User requests to delete a specific food item from the list.
+3. User requests to delete a food item from the list.
-4. System deletes the food item.
+4. SimplyKitchen displays changes to the food inventory.
-   Use Case ends.
+   Use case ends.

 **Extensions**